Hassene26/PoS-Captcha/README.md

 ### Browser

 Open [http://localhost:3000/test.html](http://localhost:3000/test.html) and click the widget.
+When the consent popup appears, click **Allow**.

 > 💡 Tip: put both `set AES_SECRET_KEY=...` + start command into a tiny `.bat` per terminal so each run is one double-click.